vockes/DayZ_Private_Controlcenter/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

- Problem:	Connection to admin tool or chive failes.
+ **Problem**:	Connection to admin tool or chive failes.
 "Apache" is not running.
- Solution:	Start Apache ("Local Administration" > "Start Apache Webserver")!
+ **Solution**:	Start Apache ("Local Administration" > "Start Apache Webserver")!

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

- Problem:	MySQL Erros when admin tool and/or Chive are connecting.
+ **Problem**:	MySQL Erros when admin tool and/or Chive are connecting.
- Solution:	Start MySQL ("Local Administration" > "Start MySQL Server")!
+ **Solution**:	Start MySQL ("Local Administration" > "Start MySQL Server")!

  --------------------------------------------------------------------------------------------------------------------------------------------------------------

- Problem:	MySQL Server/Apache don't start, they crash or do nothing.
+ **Problem**:	MySQL Server/Apache don't start, they crash or do nothing.
- Solution:	Update the server with "reconfigurate" option in the Set Up Wizard  and make sure port 78 is not blocked using the Netstat button in "xampp_control.exe" in your @DayZ_Blizzard folder!.
+ **Solution**:	Update the server with "reconfigurate" option in the Set Up Wizard  and make sure port 78 is not blocked using the Netstat button in "xampp_control.exe" in your @DayZ_Blizzard folder!.

  --------------------------------------------------------------------------------------------------------------------------------------------------------------